SutirthaSaha/coding/dynamic-programming.md

 Given an array of integers, find the length of the longest subsequence such that all elements of the subsequence are in increasing order.

 ##### Intuition
 We would have to track the longest subsequence ending at each postion by comparing with the previous elements.
-By comparing with the previous element we can decide whether we want toe xtedn the subsequence or not.
+By comparing with the previous element we can decide whether we want to extend the subsequence or not.

 ##### Recursive Solution
 - **Choices**: For each element we have 2 choices: